 Visual literacy can also include:

-- PerceptionVisual perception, which is the ability of the artist to recognize and understand visual phenomena and aesthetic clues, is fundamental in creating and responding to works... and ConceptionConception means any idea or concept, or a sum of ideas and concepts.
-Conception is concerned with conceptual and cultural constructs of different forms of art....
+- PerceptionVisual perception, which is the ability of the artist to recognize and understand visual phenomena and aesthetic clues, is fundamental in creating and responding to works of art.
+Several basic visual factors like symmetry, complexity, contrast, curvature, color, and lines can influence aesthetic experiences of simple patterns, but also of artworks. and ConceptionConception means any idea or concept, or a sum of ideas and concepts.
+Conception is concerned with conceptual and cultural constructs of different forms of art.
+How we conceive (build our understanding) of art from other cultures, might be significantly different to our own artistic and stylistic paradigms or those of a more familiar culture.

 - Art History